All-Star Weekend (film): Casting

 In October 2012, the film was first announced as part of an informal partnership between Jamie Foxx and Ken Jeong, where they agreed to star in movies written by the other.
-Due to the partnership, Jeong signed on to All-Star Weekend, while Foxx would have starred in Jeong's After Prom, but production on the later film ended up in development hell.
+Due to the partnership, Jeong signed on to All-Star Weekend, while Foxx would have starred in Jeong's After Prom, but production on the latter film ended up in development hell.
 In early 2016, Robert Downey Jr., Gerard Butler, Benicio del Toro, Jessica Szohr, and Eva Longoria were confirmed to star in the film alongside Foxx and Jeong.

 Filming

 Principal photography began on October 26, 2016, in Los Angeles, California, with John T. Connor serving as cinematographer.
 Several actors were confirmed to appear including Jeremy Piven, DJ Khaled, French Montana, Inanna Sarkis, Jasmine Waltz, Luenell, Terrence Terrell, Corinne Foxx, Tyrin Turner, The Game, and RD Whittington.
 During a July 2017 podcast interview on The Joe Rogan Experience, Jamie Foxx revealed that he "will portray a white, racist cop" and "managed to convince Robert Downey Jr. to play a Mexican" in the film.
 Reiterating this during a June 2018 interview on Jimmy Kimmel Live!, Foxx revealed that Downey Jr. was only on set for four hours.
 In January 2019, the film was in post-production.
 Jeffery Alan Jones served as a re-recording mixer, via Alan Audio Works.